purduesigbots/pros-docs/v5/tutorials/topical/multitasking.rst

 If the tasks can be designed so that different tasks will perform different operations on a variable, then an `atomic variable <https://www.cplusplus.com/reference/atomic/atomic/>`_ can be used to solve the problem of synchronization.
-Atomic variables prevent race conditions by defining the order of what happens when two tasks try to use a variable at the same time.
+Atomic variables prevent race conditions by defining the order of what happens when two tasks try to operate on a variable at the same time.

 .. code-block:: C++
    :linenos: